Experienced Professional Master of Business Administration (42 credits)

-Designed for working professionals, the evening MBA program makes it possible to further your education while managing work and life responsibilities.
+Designed for working professionals, the Endicott College Experienced Professional MBA program makes it possible to further your education while managing work and life responsibilities.

 Whether your goal is to expand your business career internationally, manage a non-profit organization, lead advertising and marketing campaigns, or own your own business, you’ll get the experience and business acumen you need to make it happen.

 - Complete your degree in as little as 22 months

 - Collaborative learning opportunities

 - Customizable coursework

 - Networking opportunities

 - Eight start times available per year (flexible enrollment)

 - Six-week courses